masoncloud/mason.mp/README.md

 ## Large-Capacity Magazines in California

 <a href="https://giffords.org/lawcenter/state-laws/large-capacity-magazines-in-california/#footnote_6_16045/" target="_blank">Giffords Law Center to Prevent Gun Violence.</a>

+## Not an LEO but Carry Concealed using a State-Issued Permit?

+Find more info on your City & State Laws, <a href="http://www.handgunlaw.us/" target="_blank">here</a>.

 ## Need Insurance?
 Referral link, <a href="https://ccwsafe.com/ref/C47612099" target="_blank">CCW Safe</a>.